Froedtert South is a leader in cardiovascular care. We provide the latest tests and procedures to diagnose and treat heart and vascular conditions.

-Dr. Knight serves on the United Hospital System Board of Directors.
+Dr. Knight serves on the Froedtert South Board of Directors.
 He has been a medical oncologist and hematologist in our community since 1974.
 He has held several medical staff leadership positions including that of medical staff president for Kenosha Hospital and

 Medical Center in 1997-1998 and for United Hospital System in 1998.

-Dr. Knight has been the medical director of the Clinical Practice Division, now known as United Medical Group, of United Hospital System since its inception in 1993.
+Dr. Knight has been the medical director of the Clinical Practice Division, now known as Froedtert South Medical Group since its inception in 1993.
 He serves as the chairman of the Cancer Committee, Transfusion Committee and Cancer Conference.

 He completed his undergraduate studies in 1966 at Marquette University and received his medical degree at Ohio State University in 1970.
 Dr. Knight completed an internship at Presbyterian St. Luke’s Hospital and his residency at Rush-Presbyterian St. Luke’s.